<latemp_subject "About Myself" />

 considering the fact that studying there is <b>a lot of work</b>.

-I graduated from the Technion in July 2004, and am now looking for a job.
+I graduated from the Technion in July 2004.
+After over a year of job searching,

 serious until I started working as a programmer at 1997.
 As for

 math, it's been a favourite of mine since junior high.
 (I'm also

 interested in linguistics and anicent history of the Near East and